assadnavi/assadnavi.github.io/_posts/2024-01-10-interview-preparation-cpp-coding-quiz-1.md

 ## C++ Stack Destruction

 After reading multiple times the source code, you start looking at the declaration of the functions you have created.
-You notice that the function **Day::text()** returns a reference to a std::string and start wondering why ?
+You notice that the function **Day::text()** returns a reference to a std::string and start wondering if that could be the cause ?
 After some reflexion, your conclusion is that at runtime, once the function **Day::text()** has finished its execution, its stack is destroyed letting no valid value for the returned reference.
 You are right, a function creating a value should either create it on the heap and return a pointer to it or return a copy of the value created.
 You modify the code to return a std::string (instead of a reference to a std::string).
 When running the code, it prints "We are Monday".

 ```cpp
 #include <iostream>